Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 2 - Storage Factory/Lesson3.md

 - 👀❗IMPORTANT

->> SimpleStorage on the left and simpleStorage on the right are treated as entirely distinct entities due to their differing capitalization.
-Simple Storage refers to the contract type while simpleStorage refers to the variable name.
+>> `SimpleStorage on the left` and `simpleStorage on the righ`t are treated as entirely distinct entities due to their differing capitalization. `Simple Storage refers to the contract type` while `simpleStorage refers to the variable name`.

 -